Hydrodynamic limit of the zero range process on a randomly oriented graph: Notation and definitions

-The function $\Phi$ is the inverse of This definition ensures the expected number of particles at the sites $(j,\pm 1)$ and $(j,\pm -1)$ under the probability measure $\nu_{\rho(t,j/N)}^1$ is the density $\rho(t,j/N)$.
-The function $\Phi$ also satisfies That is, the expected jump rate from a site with $k$ particles under the reference measure $\nu_{\varrho}^1$ is equal to the flux $\Phi$.
-The jump rate $g(k)$ is assumed to satisfy the condition
+which ensures the expected number of particles at the vertices $(j,1)$ and $(j,-1)$ under the probability measure $\nu_\varrho^1$ is the density $\varrho$.
+It follows that That is, the expected jump rate from a vertex with $k$ particles under the reference measure $\nu_\varrho^1$ is equal to the flux $\Phi$.